 - Exception-based screens, allowing members to focus only on discrepancies rather than on the entire post-trade processing flow;

 - Standardized procedures across fixed income products, minimizing the number of specialized systems and personnel needed to support your operations;

 - Ability to comply with business and regulatory demand for more timely and transparent trade reporting;

 - Full alignment with business continuity plans by providing for the safe storage of trade data; and

 - Better processing efficiency, enhanced risk management and fewer securities settlements with pool netting (MBSD).

 How the Service Works

-Customers can submit their trades upon execution in real-time for matching, exchange trade status messages, submit pool data for matching, access and transmit reports, and cancel or modify trades in RTTM using one of two methods: via RTTM Web, the web-based user interface, or via mainframe-based interactive messages.
+Customers can submit their trades upon execution in real-time for matching, exchange trade status messages, submit DNA messages for pair-off processing, access and transmit reports, and cancel or modify trades in RTTM using one of two methods: via RTTM Web, the web-based user interface, or via mainframe-based interactive messages.